daniel1919-00/fitbitStudioDarkTheme/README.md

 # fitbitStudioDarkTheme
-A simple dark theme for studio.fitbit.com
-To be used with firefox Stylus addon
+A simple dark theme for studio.fitbit.com to be used with firefox Stylus addon